AIKAMS/spatial_econ_cov_emp/README.md

-# spatial_econ_cov_emp
+# COVID impact on employment in the UK
-Spatial economics group project for COVID impact on employment in the UK
+Spatial economics group project assessing the impact of COVID on employment in the UK using shift share IV and/or HHI regional specialisation methods.